Spa Business Plan for Starting Your Own Spa Salon

 Step4: Going Online

 The next step will be to establish an online presence.
 People go to the internet for everything these days and the importance of having appropriate web presence cannot be overstated for the spa business.
-Just like a reiki marketing plan, this spa business needs to have a solid presence on the web.
+Just like a reiki marketing plan, this spa business plan needs to have a solid presence on the web.

 Step5: Promotion and Marketing